jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Equipment

-A PC has 4+BOD equipment slots (a d4 in BOD would mean 8 pieces of equipment, a d6 10, a d8 12, etc).
+A PC has 4+BOD equipment slots (a d4 in BOD would grant 8 equipment slots, a d6 would grant 10, etc).
 Most items use one slot unless otherwise noted.

 Roll or choose an equipment package from your class.
 Alternatively, start with 100 silver pieces (or SP) and purchase equipment from the equipment, weapons, and armor tables below.